ACMWM/acmwm.github.io/_pages/membership.md

 </div>

 ### Dues
-Dues are $20 a year.
+Due to the current situation, dues are optional this year.

 ### Benefits
 * Weekly interview prep (Open to all)